ineeve/lbaw1713/README.md

 Hostname is _postgres_ instead of _localhost_ since _docker composer_ creates an internal _DNS_ entry to
 facilitate connection between linked containers.

+## CREATE A SYMBOLIC LINK FOR IMAGE ASSETS

+    # Create a symbolic link in folder public pointing to storage/app/public
+    php artisan storage:link
+    # Assets should be placed in the folder storage/app/public

 ## Developing the project

 You're all set up to start developing the project.
 In the provided skeleton you will already find